 To mitigate the CCR, the creditworthiness of the counterparty is thoroughly assessed, coupled with the establishment and monitoring of credit limits for counterparty credit exposure that are in line and consistent with CCBM's overall credit risk strategies and appetites.

 However, the Bank engages in netting and margining agreements with major trading counterparties to mitigate CCR.
-Under these arrangements, CCBM levies on collateral (cash only) from counterparty whenever the exposures exceed the minimum transfer amount agreed with the specific counterparty.
+Under these arrangements, CCBM levies on collateral (cash only) from counterparty whenever the exposures exceed the threshold.